AccountEdge for Windows Speed Issues

 If you are running AccountEdge in a wireless networked environment and are experiencing latency or reliability issues, looking into your options to switch to a wired configuration is your first and best step.

-Countless factors contribute to speed at which AccountEdge performs in a networked environment.
+Countless factors contribute to the speed at which AccountEdge performs in a networked environment.
 Everything from the cables used to wire the network to the hardware in each individual computer can affect network performance for all participants.
 A network is only as fast as its slowest link.

 Generally, hardware factors should be the last thing you consider.
 Hardware upgrades are expensive and while you do need to meet the minimum system requirements we suggest tackling the problems addressed earlier in this article before going out and buying an expensive server.